bww/structs/README.md

 ## Structs, the data structure service
 _Structs_ is a tool for interacting with structured data in shell scripts.
 Structs allows you to parse some JSON, maintain the data structure in memory, and arbitrarily access fields in a natural way.
 There are other ways to accomplish this in shell scripts, but they are generally not great.

 We do this by running a small service in the background which is automatically started in response to the first Structs command.
 Subsequent comands will use the same service, and therefore can access the same data.
-This service automatically exits after there is no more activity for a while—usually a minut for a while—usually a minute.
+This service automatically exits after there is no activity for a while—usually a minute.

 ### Define a data structure
 A data structure can be defined via the `set` operation.
 The key for the newly-created structure is printed and can be used to fetch data.